-In September and October, days are sunny and warm, but nights turn chilly.
+In September and October, days are warm and sunny, but nights turn chilly.
 This drop in temperature triggers the change in leaves.
 Chlorophyll production grinds to a halt, allowing the natural colors – the reds, purples, oranges and yellows to show through the leaves.

 While one cannot really predict with certainty, the peak viewing season is typically mid-end October, with colour often lasting up to November.

 There are several towns from driving distance of Boston (e.g. Maine, Vermont and New Hampshire) that you can visit.
 But you don’t need to leave Boston to see some of the best fall foliage in the world !
-In the Boston Common, the local parks (Arnold Arboretum, Larz Anderson), the Esplanade and any of the suburbs easily accessible by the MBTA, you will find the trees changing into the same beautiful colors seen elsewhere in New England.
+Places like Boston Common, the local parks (Arnold Arboretum, Larz Anderson), the Esplanade and any of the suburbs are easily accessible by the MBTA.
+Here you will find the trees changing into the same beautiful colors seen elsewhere in New England.

 Once Halloween fever takes hold, one of the best places to take a stroll is through the narrow streets of Beacon Hill, past tall red-brick townhouses adorned with displays of pumpkin paraphenalia.